CRM (Basic): Import a Client List

-Our import tool allows you to transfer both your client accounts and contact data to TaxDome at the same time, so you can get to work from your portal.
+Our import tool allows you to transfer client accounts and contact data to TaxDome at the same time, so you can quickly start working from your portal.
 Although you can create new contacts and accounts manually, uploading a CSV file is a much faster way to transfer your data to TaxDome.

 - Prepare a CSV File

 - Step 1.
 Upload a CSV File to TaxDome

 - Step 3.
 Define Settings (Optional)

 Prepare a CSV File